3dcitydb/3dcitydb-docs/source/impexp/import.rst

    * - | **ZIP archives**
      - | \*.zip

-The files formats are mainly detected based on the file extension, so please make sure to use one of the supported file extensions from :numref:`import_supported_file_formats`.
+The file formats are mainly detected based on the file extension, so please make sure to use one of the supported file extensions from :numref:`import_supported_file_formats`.
 ZIP archives are recursively scanned for contained CityGML and CityJSON files.
 Additional files referenced from the CityGML/CityJSON files such as texture images